XRTK/com.xrtk.core/articles/platforms/windowsmixedreality.md

 2. Switch to the `UWP` platform in `Build Settings`
 3. Setup the Legacy XR settings in "Edit -> Project Settings -> Player -> XR Settings" for `Windows Mixed Reality` to the `UWP` platform
 4. Add the XRTK UPM registry to Unity by Opening the Unity Package Manager (`Window -> Package manager`), selecting the `Advanced` drop down and clicking on `Advanced Project Settings`, then Adding the following details:
     > Name: XRTK
     >
     > URL: http://upm.xrtk.io:4873
     >
     > Scope(s): com.xrtk
 5. Return to the Unity Package manager and select `My Registries` in the Sources) dropdown (next to the `+` symbol)
 6. Select the `XRTK.SDK` and click `Install`
 7. Install the `XRTK.WindowsMixedReality` platform
 8. When prompted, install the Windows Mixed Reality platform configuration in to your current project
 9. Close the Unity Package Manager and return to your scene
 10. Select or create the scene you want to create Mixed Reality Content in
-12. Select `Mixed Reality Toolkit -> Configure` in the Unity Menu.
-THis will update your scene and add the MixedRealityToolkit instance.
+11. Select `Mixed Reality Toolkit -> Configure` in the Unity Menu.
+This will update your scene and add the MixedRealityToolkit instance.

-Provided you have configured the Legacy XR settings for each platform correctly, the project will run.
+12. Enable the `WindowsMixedReality` XR Loader in the XR SDK Manager

 For Windows 10